Food Allergies, Mast Cells & Hitting Your Threshold

 Mast Cell Disorders

 You may have heard of systemic mastocytosis or urticaria pigmentosa (also called cutaneous mastocytosis); however Dr. Miner found that there is a spectrum of mast cell disorders that don’t necessarily biopsy in the bone marrow or the skin.
 One can have a pooling of mast cells in any organ, and my daughter and I have such a pooling in our gut.
-Those patients diagnosed with systemic mastocytosis or urticaria pigmentosa also frequently have stomach aches, since the high mast cell count is not only in their bone marrow or skin, but also frequently found in their stomach.
+Patients diagnosed with systemic mastocytosis or urticaria pigmentosa also frequently have stomach aches, since the high mast cell count is not only in their bone marrow or skin, but also frequently found in their stomach.

-I’ve learned that those of us with mast cell issues have a threshold over which we begin to react.
+I’ve learned from Dr. Miner that those of us with mast cell issues have a threshold over which we begin to react.
 This is true with most of the allergic issues.
 A high pollen day along with a virus can send your child’s immune system over the edge to where they break out in hives for no apparent reason.
 Yet what’s really going on is an onslaught of mast cell activity that has made it appear that your child can no longer tolerate certain foods, for example.
 Or it appears they are having inhalant reactions; or suffering from stomach aches during the Spring and Fall when pollen season is high.
 Too many mast cells in the body react, and the child goes over a threshold, and begins to react to virtually everything.

 The high mast cells in our gut affect the mucosal barrier in our stomach and intestines leading us to ‘leaky gut’ syndrome.
 This allows even more food proteins to pass into our blood stream causing more food allergies and more reactive issues.
 My daughter’s leaky gut was exacerbated/created by her celiac disease which she had for 10 years prior to a diagnosis.